RajGorhekar/Flutter_Calculator/README.md

 # calculator

-A Basic Calculator with stunning UI/UX for performing most of calculations
+A Basic Calculator with a good UI/UX for performing most of calculations

 ## this is how it looks :